 Professor Mu-Chun Chen is a theoretical particle physicist at the University of California, Irvine.
-She is researching the properties of the elementary particles and fundamental forces of Nature, which could help unveil what happened within a fraction of a second after the Big Bang.
-Currently, together with a diverse group of excellent students and colleagues, she is focusing on exploring possible origin of neutrino masses and oscillation and answers to the following questions:
+Currently, she also serves as Associate Dean of Academic Affairs in the School of Physical Sciences.
+Chen is researching the properties of the elementary particles and fundamental forces of Nature, which could help unveil what happened within a fraction of a second after the Big Bang.
+Together with a diverse group of excellent students and colleagues, she is focusing on exploring the possible origin of neutrino masses and oscillations, as well as answering the following questions:

 - What is the origin of neutrino masses?